 Despite being consistently down in multiple polls, Edwards said the biggest challenge isn’t the polls.
 Rather it is the obstacles created by COVID, which has hampered his efforts.
 Edwards was planning to speak to many groups about the issues.
 It has also hurt fundraising.
 Virtual events are not the same.

 Edwards said ballot measures usually pass in New Jersey.
 They are usually not controversial matters.
 Many are bond initiatives to fund infrastructure.

-In 2013 when Christie won re-election in a landslide, a measure to increase the minimum wage slightly passed as well by a comfortable margin.
+In 2013, Christie won re-election in a landslide.
+At the same time, a measure to increase the minimum wage slightly passed as well by a comfortable margin.